Post Banner Image

 Total coastline length: 3,100 miles

 The coastline of this mid-Atlantic state is concentrated mainly around Chesapeake Bay and a collection of Atlantic barrier islands.
-Baltimore, Maryland’s state capital, has long been an important seaport, and its Inner Harbor district is home to significant maritime attractions such as the USS Constellation and the National Aquarium.
+Baltimore, Maryland, has long been an important seaport, and its Inner Harbor district is home to significant maritime attractions such as the USS Constellation and the National Aquarium.
 Meanwhile, with an entertainment-packed boardwalk and sandy beaches, Ocean City offers a classic East Coast beach town vibe.
 The backwaters of Isle of Wight Bay are popular for kayak and boat tours, while coastal state parks offer prime wildlife watching.
 These include the Blackwater National Wildlife Refuge and Assateague Island National Seashore, home to a famous population of wild horses.

 9. Michigan